fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phones/authentication-best-practices-phones.md

 When enrolling shared devices into Intune, you can configure device compliance as a control in Conditional Access so that only compliant devices can access your corporate resources.
 Teams phones can be configured for Conditional Access policies based on device compliance.
 For more information, see [AOSP Device Management Compliance Policy](/microsoftteams/rooms/android-migration-guide#creating-a-aosp-management-compliance-policy).

 >[!NOTE]
 > Shared devices being used for *hot-desking* should be excluded from compliance policies.
-Compliance polices prevent the devices from enrolling into the hot desk user account. **Instead, use named locations to secure these devices**.
+Compliance policies prevent the devices from enrolling into the hot desk user account. **Instead, use named locations to secure these devices**.
 > To increase security, you can also [require multi-factor authentication](/azure/active-directory/authentication/tutorial-enable-azure-mfa) for *hot-desking users / user accounts* in addition to the named location policies.

 ### Exclude shared devices from sign-in frequency conditions